EU says Britain must address Brexit deal doubts within hours | DW | 15.10.2019

 Read more: German businesses already incurring Brexit losses, says industry boss

-Without them, the senior negotiator said, he would not be able to recommend the deal to European leaders ahead of their summit in Luxembourg on Friday.
+Without them, the senior negotiator said, he would not be able to recommend the deal to European leaders ahead of their summit in Brussels on Friday.

 Barmier said, after talks between the EU and UK negotiators, he still saw three scenarios as being possible: a deal being agreed imminently; a delay; or a breakdown of talks.